-Note the thin black line at the upper left of Fig. 15, which represents where a screen was inserted in the water model to capture inclusions in a crude approximation of removal into the slag layer ^[28].
-Particles in the upper
+Note the thin black line at the upper left of Fig. 15, which represents where a screen was inserted in the water model to capture inclusions in a crude approximation of removal into the slag layer [28].
+Particles in the upper recirculation zone which cross the screen line are computationally trapped as well.
+The predicted and measured entrapment fractions after 10s are 22% and 27%; and then after 100s are 53% and 50% respectively.
+If accurate

 B.G.
-Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, ISS, Warrendale, PA, 2001. recirculation zone which cross the screen line are computationally trapped as well.
-The predicted and measured entrapment fractions after 10s are 22% and 27%; and then after 100s are 53% and 50% respectively.
-If accurate entrapment criteria and drag coefficients can be found for different types of inclusions, this modeling tool could be applied to optimize inclusion removal in the design mold flow patterns.
+Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, 2001, Iron & Steel Soc., pp. 3-30 entrapment criteria and drag coefficients can be found for different types of inclusions, this modeling tool could be applied to optimize inclusion removal in the design mold flow patterns.